We are open! The Museum is open to the public and observing social distancing guidelines.

 Learn about the art, history, and culture of Asia

 Gaze at the artistry of Japanese kimonos, porcelains and even a rickshaw!
-Admire the beauty of artifacts from India, Sri Lanka, Japan, Hmong, Thailand, the Philippines, Korea, Taiwan, Laos and Myanmar.
-The treasures, stories and richness of each country’s people await you.
+Admire the beauty of artifacts from all across Asia.
 Visit the Texas State Museum of Asian Cultures & Education Center to take a trip through Asia you will always remember!

 The Texas State Museum of Asian Cultures & Education Center was founded by Mrs. Billie Trimble Chandler in the 1960s.
 A Corpus Christi native, Mrs. Chandler spent many years in Asia teaching and collecting cultural art and artifacts.
 Today Mrs. Chandler’s collection, along with other wonderful Asian antiquities and exhibits, builds a “bridge” connecting Texas to Asia.

-Over the past 40 years, the Museum has had many South Texas homes, culminating in its present facility designed by architects Elizabeth Chu Richter and David R. Richter.
+Over the past 40 years, the Museum has had many South Texas homes, culminating in its present facility in the heart of the downtown area.